 9. The leg kick and arm actions should be controlled and steady whilst maintaining a fixed head position.

 10. All actions should be smooth, continuous and relaxed.

 If you're ready to take your backstroke swimming technique up a level, then get stuck into my book.
 'How To Swim Backstroke' contains clear illustrations and detailed coaching points that make swimming on your back a synch.

-I've broken the stroke down into it's main parts to make the arms, legs and coordination crystal clear.
+More importantly, it contains over 20 drills that break backstroke into it's main parts to make the arms, legs and coordination crystal clear.
 Gradually piece by piece the stroke comes together and you will be able to learn what each part of your body should be doing.